Abhijit Banerjee

 In 2019, Abhijit was named as co-winner of the Sveriges Riskbank Prize in Economic Sciences in Memory of Alfred Nobel for experimental approach to alleviating global poverty.

-He joined the Board in 2016 and serves on the People and Culture and Program Impact Committees.
+He joined the Board in 2016 and serves on the Program Impact Committee.